What Is Lambert-Eaton

 symptoms can temporarily lessen if you exert yourself.
 You can manage the

 What Are the Symptoms of

-The primary symptoms include leg weakness and difficulty walking.
-As the disease progresses, you will also experience:
+weakness and difficulty walking.
+As the disease progresses, you’ll also

 - involuntary muscular symptoms